Xiaoang0211/DL_Deployment/README.md

 To build a Visual-Inertial SLAM (VI-SLAM) simulation in Gazebo Sim, the following components are required:

-1. **Collision Prevention**
-   - Adapted from the official [PX4 Autopilot](https://github.com/PX4/PX4-Autopilot) repository, this component enables the drone to detect and avoid obstacles in its surroundings, ensuring safe navigation during the random walk.

-2. **Random Walk Algorithm**
-   - This component implements a random movement pattern for the drone within the simulated environment, while leveraging the collision prevention algorithm to maintain obstacle-free navigation.
+1. **Collision Prevention**  (or any other compatible environment).mulated environment, while leveraging the collision prevention algorithm to maintain obstacle-free navigation.

 3. **Visual-Inertial SLAM (VI-SLAM)**
    - For SLAM, the open-source **okvis** VI-SLAM framework is integrated.
 This provides the necessary functionality for real-time localization and mapping using visual and inertial inputs.
 The [okvis2 repository](https://github.com/smartroboticslab/okvis2) provides further implementation details.